bart-lysander/form-builder-mailer/README.md

 ## Versions

-* Version 2.x.x will work on ForkCMS 3.7.x (not ready yet)
+* Version 2.x.x will work on ForkCMS 3.7.x (use ForkCMS 3.7.4 or higher)
 * Version 1.x.x will work on ForkCMS 3.6.x

 ## Download